 - medical certificate issued in the last 30 days

 You must submit signed copies of each of the original documents listed above.
 In some cases, Thai immigration officers may ask for some of the documents to be translated into Thai and notarized by your embassy.
 So it’s always best to be prepared ahead of time.
-Check out our guide to hiring a Thai translator.

 To apply for a work permit, you need to go to the Ministry of Labour in Bangkok (Google Maps link).